monome/docs/grid/index.md

 ## how do I use it?

 Most artists approach grid through two doors, often simultaneously: as an instrumentalist (using applications made by others) or as a designer (creating applications for others).
-There are applications for [laptops + desktops] (/docs/grid/grid-computer/#applications) and applications for [norns](/docs/grid/grid-norns/#applications).
+There are applications for [laptops + desktops](/docs/grid/grid-computer/#applications) and applications for [norns](/docs/grid/grid-norns/#applications).

 Over the last 15 years, grid has connected instrumentalists + designers to create an ecosystem of applications.
 This exchange of ideas and energy has, in turn, created a [community](https://llllllll.co).